LoniQin/Networking/README.md

 # Networking

-This networking libaray can make sending request and decoding response very easy.
+This networking libaray can make sending http request and decoding response very easy.

 ## Installation with Swift Package Manager